Instructions for Completing the

 ê

 You may also edit the program length in months and credit hour type.
 Once this is saved, the school can proceed with the PES, Graduation & Employment Charts, and Retention Charts sections of the Annual Report.
-If there are any discrepancies with respect to the program name, clock hours, credits hours, credential, and externship hours, as well as missing or discontinued programs, please contact the Commission office at 703-247-4212 and ask to speak with a member of the Annual Report Support Team.
-The program list shows programs as of June 30, 2023; therefore, any program modifications or new programs added after June 30, 2023 will be reflected in next year’s Annual Report and should appear on the School Directory section of the ACCSC website at http://www.accsc.org/Directory/index.aspx.
+If there are any discrepancies with respect to the program name, clock hours, credits hours, credential, and externship hours, as well as missing or discontinued programs, please contact the Annual Report Support Team at ar@accsc.org or by calling the Commission office at 703-247-4212.

 Please note that schools will be unable to submit the report if the program length is listed as 0 months.
 Please click on the Programs tab to edit the program length.